 - Government Internal Audit Agency representative

-The Remuneration Committee reviews the performance of senior civil servants and is responsible for their pay and rewards, including any awards and bonuses.
+The People and Remuneration Committee reviews the performance of senior civil servants and is responsible for their pay and rewards, including any awards and bonuses.

 The Chair of the committee is Clare Chapman, Acas Council Chair.